Querela/Language-of-Power/README.md

 * Word importance calculation.
 E.g., which word contributes how much for high-power descriptions.
 * Word rank analysis and split-half correlation for reliability estimation of data.
 * Correlation between words and hierarchy variables (_power_, _dominance_, _prestige_).
+* Trying to predict hierarchy variables using classifiers and regressors in various scenarios.
+Using cross-validation and hyper-parameter search.

 ## Other experiments